 Moisten a very loose potting mix that contains good draining elements like perlite and bark, and fill the container about a third of the way up.
 Lay your tuber flat in the container with the eye or sprout, if there is one, facing upwards.
 Add more potting mix until the tuber is just barely covered and the eye is just sticking out.

 Care for dahlias in pots includes giving them support as they grow taller.
-Next to the tuber, sink a strong pole up to five feet in length to the bottom of the pot.
+Next to the tuber, sink a strong pole up to 5 feet (1 m.) in length to the bottom of the pot.
 Drill two holes into the side of the pot opposite the pole, and anchor it in place with a piece of wire or string.
 Placing the support pole at this stage saves the roots from being damaged in the future.

 Planting dahlias in containers requires some maintenance at this stage.
 If you’ve started it inside, which is recommended in areas with short growing seasons, put your container grown dahlia directly under a grow light set to a 12 hour timer.